Elixonus/charges/README.md

 # charges

-Simulates electric potential and field around charges of arbitrary shape using finite discretization methods.
+Simulates electric potential and field around charges of arbitrary shape using finite number of point charges.

 ## Usage